Author: Vahé Tachjian, 30/01/21 (Last modified 30/01/21) - Translator: Simon Beugekian

 During the reign of Sultan Abdul Hamid II, when the anti-Armenian massacres began in 1895, the Upper neighborhood, the symbol of the prosperity of the city’s Armenians and the downfall of its Turkish elite, was the first target of the mob that ransacked Kharpert.
 Kevork Tashjian’s three-story home was set ablaze like the homes of many fellow Armenians.

 The Benneyan family, 1896.
-Left to right: Khachadour Benneyan (standing); Khachatoun Benneyan (nee Demirdjian, Khachadour’s mother, seated); George Benneyan (Khachadour’s son), sitting in Khachatoun’s lap; Garabed Benneyan (Khachadour’s father); and Satenig Benneyan (nee Nahigian, Khachadour’s wife).
+Left to right: Melkon/Melcon Benneyan (standing); Khachatoun Benneyan (nee Demirdjian, Melcon's mother, seated); Victoria Benneyan (later Boghosian, Melcon's daughter), sitting in Khachatoun’s lap; Garabed Benneyan (Melcon's father); and Haiganoush Benneyan (nee Yacoubian, Melcon's wife) who is pregnant with Albert Benneyan.
 Photographed by Soursourian.